TudorDan/TechInterviewWorkbook/README.md

 #### What is the GAC?
 What problem does it solve?

 #### What is the largest number you can work with in C#?

+- It depends on the numeric type.
+The limits for integer types are listed in Microsoft's table for max.

 ### Database